abd2re/ib-notes-save/Arts.md

 Georgia O'Keeffe

 - Art can say more things than words
-- We can find unparalled
+- We can find unparalleled beauty in art

+1. I agree with that quotation,